MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-214-Nonimmigrant-Classes/section-214.2.md

 (iv) If present in the CNMI, is lawfully present in the CNMI;

-(v) Is not inadmissible to the United States as a nonimmigrant or has been granted a waiver of each applicable ground of inadmissibility; and
+(v) Is not inadmissible to the United States as a nonimmigrant or has been granted a waiver of each applicable ground of inadmissibility;

-(vi) Is ineligible for status in a nonimmigrant worker classification under section 101(a)(15) of the Act.
+(vi) Is ineligible for status in a nonimmigrant worker classification under section 101(a)(15) of the Act; and

+(vii) Will not be employed in a Construction and Extraction Occupation (as defined by the U.S. Department of Labor as Standard Occupational Classification Group 47-0000 or successor provision) unless the alien is a long-term worker.

 (3) *Derivative beneficiaries - CW-2 nonimmigrant classification.* The spouse or minor child of a CW-1 nonimmigrant may accompany or follow the alien as a CW-2 nonimmigrant if the alien: